organisciak/dissertation/document/5_5_ams-study.md

 Before continuing, however, it is worth reported on one more study of objective task design, one which has been extracted to its own section because the study looks at both posterior data correction and task design corrections, as discussed in the two chapters prior, while the findings bridge the shift in focus from objective task design to subjective.

 \newthought{Judging the similarity of audio} is a difficult and time-consuming task.
-Since 2006, the Music Information Retrieval Evaluation eXchange (MIREX) has been using volunteer human judges for evaluating the performance of music systems submitted to the Audio Music Similarity and Retrieval (AMS) task.[^JCDLCite]
+Since 2006, the Music Information Retrieval Evaluation eXchange (MIREX) has been using volunteer human workers for evaluating the performance of music systems submitted to the Audio Music Similarity and Retrieval (AMS) task.[^JCDLCite]

 [^JCDLCite]: A version of this work was previously presented at JCDL 2015, with co-author J. Stephen Downie [@organisciak_improving_2015].
 Copyright held by ACM, permission provided for dissertation reuse.